-This light pink rose was hybridized in Germany by Philipp Geduldig in 1909 has the fragrant, multi-petaled lovely old world charm that I adore.
+This light pink rose that was hybridized in Germany by Wilhelm Hinner and by Philipp Geduldig in 1909 has the fragrant, multi-petaled lovely old world charm that I adore.
 It is considered by most to be the first floribunda.
-David Austin classifies Gruss an Aachen as an English rose as it has many similiar characteristics of his English roses—40-50 petals, a sweet fragrance and is a repeat bloomer throughout the growing season.
+This rose has 40-50 petals, a sweet fragrance and is a repeat bloomer throughout the growing season.

 I have also read it is one of the more shade tolerant roses.
 That was not something I considered when I planted it, but now that the Annabelle Hydrangea is out growing it’s alloted space, they may be competing for the sun!